SoftwareAG/c8y-docs/content/reference/rest-implementation.md

   With the Cumulocity IoT 10.9.0 release, we started using OpenAPI to maintain our API documentation.
 Visit [our new API documentation](https://cumulocity.com/api) and have a look.

-  The new Ope API documentation has been improved with regards to completeness and provides more examples.
+  The new OpenAPI documentation has been improved with regards to completeness and provides more examples.
 Even if it applies to a later release, it might contain more detailed information.

   </p>